rdang4/nintendo-database/Methodology (SQL)/README.md

 * **Question 3.2: How many games did Nintendo release in their top genre?**

-Now, if I started fresh without joining all the tables in the previous question, the process would be the same.
+Now, if I started fresh without joining all the tables in the previous question, the process would be the same, but this time we are counting up the amount of genres.

 <br />